pointfreeco/swift-navigation/README.md

   Learn how to present alerts and confirmation dialogs in a concise and testable manner.

 * **[Bindings][bindings]**:
-  Learn how to manage certain view state, such as `@FocusState` directly in your observable object.
+  Learn how to manage certain view state, such as `@FocusState` directly in your observable classes.

 ## Examples